annotation/text-fabric/tf/docs/about/searchdesign.md

 ![patch](../images/SearchDesign/SearchDesign.001.png)

-The textile metaphor is particularly suited for grasping the search part of TF, so I'm going to stick to it for a while.
+The textile metaphor is particularly suited for grasping the search part of TF, so I am going to stick to it for a while.
 I have used it in the actual code as well, and even in the proofs that certain parts of the algorithm terminate and are correct.
 Yet it remains a metaphor, and the fit is not exact.